urish/angular-moment/README.md

 <span>{{message.date | amUtc | amDateFormat:'MM.DD.YYYY HH:mm:ss'}}</span>
 ```

-Note: To use `amUtc`, install angular-moment version 1.0.0-beta.3 or newer

 ### amUtcOffset filter

 Uses the given utc offset when displaying a date.
 For example, the following code will display the date with